FigCaps-HF: A Figure-to-Caption Generative Framework and Benchmark with Human Feedback: Experiments

-\textbf{Figure-Caption Generative Model}: To evaluate the quality of captions, we compare the output of BLIP-RLHF and BLIP (Fine-tuned) models.
-We show some of the interesting results in Figure~\ref{fig:RLHF-vs-base}.
-In general we see that, qualitatively BLIP-RLHF produces better captions compared to fine-tuned BLIP.
+\textbf{Figure-Caption Generative Model}: From Figure~\ref{fig:RLHF-vs-base} we see that, qualitatively BLIP-RLHF produces better captions compared to fine-tuned BLIP.
 In most cases, captions produced by BLIP (Fine-tuned) are either explaining the given figure incorrectly (Figure~\ref{fig:RLHF-vs-base}, leftmost sub-figure), not relevant (Figure~\ref{fig:RLHF-vs-base}, middle sub-figure) or are completely uninformative (Figure~\ref{fig:RLHF-vs-base}, rightmost sub-figure).
 On the other hand, captions produced by BLIP-RLHF method are more faithful to the figure, captures semantic relation between texts to summarize the phenomenon and utilizes visual attributes in explaining the figure.
 We provide more examples and analysis in the Appendix.